SirKunle/SirKunle/README.md

-- 👋 Hi, I’m @SirKunle
+ I’m SirK
-- 👀 I’m interested in creating website.
+ Creates Websites
-- 🌱 I’m currently learning HTML CSS and Javascript
+ HTML CSS and Javascript
-- 💞️ I’m looking to collaborate on people of like minds
+ looking to collaborate with bright minds
-- 📫 How to reach me ibrahima30bg@gmail.com
+ Reach me at ibrahima30bg@gmail.com

 <!---
 SirKunle/SirKunle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.